Teth: Origins

-F35

-Jewish scripture books about the "holy letters" from the 10th century onward discuss the connection or origin of the letter Teth with the word tov "good".
+Jewish religious books about the "holy letters" from the 10th century onward discuss the connection or origin of the letter Teth with the word tov "good".
+This is alluded to in a cryptic aggadata in the Talmud Baba Kamma 54b.
+Additionally the first time the letter "tes" appears in the Torah is in the word "Tov" meaning "good."

 This was especially emphasized ever since the late 1600s after the Baal Shem Tov became influential, since the letter Teth was in his Acronym standing for Tov, and goodness was part of his philosophy.

 The acrostic poems of the Bible use 'Tov' to represent the letter (e.g. Psalm 119:65-72).